Gladys Martinez, M.Ed, LPC, NCC

 Avianne Smith-Cordice, M.A.

-Avianne is a third-year doctoral student in the Clinical Psychology Psy.D program at William Paterson University.
+Avianne is a fourth-year doctoral student in the Clinical Psychology Psy.D program at William Paterson University.
 She graduated from the University of the West Indies with a B.A in Psychology and a minor in Linguistics.
 She also graduated with a M.A in Forensic Psychology from Fairleigh Dickinson University and a M.A in General Psychology from The New School.
 Her clinical work focuses on the treatment and assessment of both adolescents and adults diagnosed with a serious mental illness (SMI), specifically in the criminal justice system.